HDMax93/FrauenLoop_NLP_Project_2020/README.md

 - XXXX
 - XXXX

+### Key Insights

+1.
+2.
+3.

 ### Navigating this repo

 - You will find the relevant code to execute in the [source folder](src/)
+- If you would prefer not to retrieve the data yourself using Google BigQuery API, you can download the sampled dataset here.
+If you use this dataset, you will not need to execute the data_retrieval.py file, start by running the preprocessing.py file instead.

 ### Giving feedback